seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Exeunt*

 ### SCENE V. The same.
-Before SHYLOCK’S house.
+Before SHYLOCK'S house.

 *Enter SHYLOCK and LAUNCELOT*

 **SHYLOCK**
 Well, thou shalt see, thy eyes shall be thy judge,
-The difference of old Shylock and Bassanio:–
+The difference of old Shylock and Bassanio:--
-What, Jessica!–thou shalt not gormandise,
+What, Jessica!--thou shalt not gormandise,
-As thou hast done with me:–What, Jessica!–
+As thou hast done with me:--What, Jessica!--
-And sleep and snore, and rend apparel out;–
+And sleep and snore, and rend apparel out;--
 Why, Jessica, I say!

 **LAUNCELOT**